Free Alternatives to Paid eLearning Software | Top Picks

 Best for: Nonprofits, simple training needs

-Chamilo offers an straightforward approach to course management without the complexity of enterprise platforms.
+Chamilo offers a straightforward approach to course management without the complexity of enterprise platforms.
+The Association Chamilo maintains the open-source project with regular security updates.

 Key Features: